monodara/PeacoPlaza-Frontend/README.md

 11. Both login and register form have to be validated, which is implemented by `Formik` and `Yup`.
 Besides,the email and the avatar must pass the API endpoints.
     ![register](./src/images/screenshots/register.png)
     ![alert](./src/images/screenshots/avatarAlert.png)
-12. When a "admin" role logs in, it's allowed to created/update/delete items.
+12. When a "Admin" role logs in, it's allowed to created/update/delete items.
-13. Click the button to toggle light/dark mode, which is achieved by `React's Context` and `Material UI`'s customered theme.
+13. Click the button to toggle light/dark mode, which is achieved by `React's Context` and `Material UI`'s Customered theme.
     ![create](./src/images/screenshots/create.png)
 14. Responsive layout is build with `Tailwindcss`.
 15. `React-scroll-to-top` is used to enable uses to reach the page top view smoothly.